🇪🇸 / [ 🇬🇧 ]

 "Well, maybe I wouldn't have minded, considering my taste."

-She shot him an accusatory look and he just laughed it off.
+She shot him an accusatory look and he just laughed it off again.
 "Although..."
 She kept rummaging through the fridge and sighed.
-"We should go grocery shopping, there's nothing to cook."
+"We should go get groceries, there's nothing to cook."

 "Mhm."
 He was already back to reading.